altimmons/LangNotes/Linux/ShellNotes.md

 The second command substitutes (:s) more for all (:g) instances of mroe.
 Hint: :g can be used with circumflex hats too!

-The final word modifer we’ll look at in this tutorial is &. & means _repeat the previous substitution._ Let’s say we’re examining file attributes with the ls command.
+The final word modifer we'll look at in this tutorial is - &. & - means _repeat the previous substitution._ Let's say we're examining file attributes with the ls command.

 [View Raw Code](http://samrowe.com/wordpress/advancing-in-the-bash-shell/#)[?](http://www.oriontransfer.co.nz/software/jquery-syntax)